Meaningful Engaged Learning (MEL) is simply a research-based approach to helping all students learn and achieve.

 One approach to reaching all students is Meaningful Engaged Learning (MEL), based on the research of Dr. Muir.

-Meaningful Engaged Learning
+Meaningful Engaged Learning (MEL)

-- Motivating Students: Focus on 5 Strategies
+- Motivating Students: The Focus Five Plus 1

 - What Motivates Underachieving Students?
 (Middle School Journal, Nov.
 2001)